tylerdave/OpenAPI-Tutorial/README.md

 Getting Started
 ---------------

-To follow this tutoriali you will need to have everything installed as described in [PREREQUISITES.md](PREREQUISITES.md).
+To follow this tutorial you will need to have everything installed as described in [PREREQUISITES.md](PREREQUISITES.md).

 If you're using the recommended VM option, see [VM.md](VM.md) for more usage